Updated May 8, 2023

 Example #2 – Calculate the PPMT Value for a 3 Years Duration of Loan

-We can calculate the PPMT value for a 3 years duration of the loan; just we need to change the PER & NPER values.
+We can calculate the PPMT value for 3 years of the loan; we need to change the PER & NPER values.

 Using PPMT Function in Cell B7.

 After using the PPMT Function in cell B7, the answer is shown below.

 i.e., =PPMT (11.99%/12,36,12*3, B1,0) returns the PPMT value -17,098.

 Things to Remember

-- If you enter any of the Values or arguments in PPMT as non-numeric, then it will result in a “Value error”.
+- If you enter any of the Values or arguments in PPMT as non-numeric, it will result in a “Value error”.

-- If the Per (Period) argument in the PPMT function is less than 0 or greater than the NPER value, then it returns a “#NUM! error”
+- If the Per (Period) argument in the PPMT function is less than 0 or greater than the NPER value, it returns a “#NUM! error”

-- You need to enter the correct cell reference; If the cell reference is incorrect, then it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.
+- You need to enter the correct cell reference; if it is incorrect, it will return VALUE! error, even if you forget to convert an interest rate or divide the interest rate argument by 12 or 6 0r 4 (based on annual or quarterly payment), it will result in VALUE! error.

-Note: It should always be entered in the range of 1 to NPER.
+Note: It should always be entered in the 1 to NPER.

 This is a guide to PPMT Function in Excel.
-Here we discuss How to use the PPMT function in excel along with practical examples and a downloadable excel template.
+Here we discuss How to use the PPMT function in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –